 Research output per year

-David has over 25 years' of experience of conducting and analyzing in-depth interview research with offenders, and has written extensively on the subjects of domestic abuse, masculinities and crime, racial harassment, offender motivation and desistance from crime.
-His current research interests include human trafficking and the Aftermath of Violence.
+David has over 25 years' of experience of conducting and analysing in-depth interview research with offenders, and has written extensively on the subjects of domestic abuse, masculinities and crime, racial harassment, human trafficking and the aftermath of violence.
 Much of David's research is characterized by a distinctly psychosocial approach to criminological problems.
 His first book (co-written with Tony Jefferson) Psychosocial Criminology was published by SAGE in 2007.
 His second book (co-written with Bill Dixon) Losing the Race - about racial harassment perpetrators and how to respond to them - was published by Karnac in 2011.
 His third book is called Young Men and Domestic Abuse and was published by Taylor and Francis in 2015.
+His fourth book, Demystifying Modern Slavery, coauthored, with Rose Broad, was published in 2023.
 Together with Susanne Karstedt and Steven Messner, David is editor of the (2012) SAGE Handbook of Criminological Research Methods, and with Margareta Hydén and Allan Wade (2016), Response Based Approaches to Interpersonal Violence .
-He was editor of the British Journal of Criminology 2014 and 2021 and co-director of the Responses to Interpersonal Violence Network hosted by the University of Linköping.
+He was editor of the British Journal of Criminology 2014 and 2021.
+David is currently co-leading two projects within the ESRC Centre on Vulnerability and Policing Futures and working on the NIHR ADVANCE-D in Probation Programme that is trialling an intervention for domestically abusive men who are substance dependent,

 David serves on Greater Manchester Combined Authority's Gender Based Violence Board, and played a key role in drafting the ten year strategy which that board is implementing.
-David is also a trustee for Respect, the umbrella organisation, which sets standards for perpetrator interventions in the UK's VCSE sector.
-In 2022, David was an ESRC IMpact Prize Finalist.
+In 2022, David was an ESRC Impact Prize Finalist.
 A video summarising his work for the prize can be accessed here.

 Recent blogs and video diaries I have produced, include: